-J&K courts in red zones to conduct virtual hearings till July 31
+J&K courts in Red Zones to conduct virtual hearings till July 31

 Registrar Computers in coordination with Registrar Judicial has also been directed to facilitate the cases through virtual mode while ensuring that the links of the cases are forwarded to the advocates well in advance.

-Registrar Judicial was also directed to prepare roaster of the staff and asking him to ensure that in each working day only 50 percent staff be available.
+Registrar Judicial was also directed to prepare a roster of the staff and asked him to ensure that in each working day only 50 percent staff were available.

 “The staff on duty shall take necessary precautions, shall maintain social distancing and adhere to the government SOPs in this regard,” the order read.